dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/binding-sources-overview.md

 - **Dynamic objects**

   You can bind to available properties and indexers of an object that implements the <xref:System.Dynamic.IDynamicMetaObjectProvider> interface.
 If you can access the member in code, you can bind to it.
-For example, if a dynamic object enables you to access a member in code via `someObjet.AProperty`, you can bind to it by setting the binding path to `AProperty`.
+For example, if a dynamic object enables you to access a member in code via `SomeObject.AProperty`, you can bind to it by setting the binding path to `AProperty`.

 - **ADO.NET objects**